 After the operation is performed, the average patient suffers a 25% reduction in their spinal ranges of motion.
 Non-fused adult scoliosis patients do not have this same impairment.

 I have been going through the scoliosis threads in Reddit – Spinal fusion surgery…for the third time.
-Most scoliosis patients who undergo spinal fusion end up having repeat surgeries to compensate for the artificial straightening up of the spin.
+Most scoliosis patients who undergo spinal fusion end up having repeat surgeries to compensate for the artificial straightening up of the spine.

-Scoliosis corrective surgeries, especially in repeat surgery cases, may damage the body’s sympathetic nervous system.
+Furthermore, scoliosis corrective surgeries, especially in repeat surgery cases, may damage the body’s sympathetic nervous system.
 This could produce subsequent loss of function, such as adjusting of one’s heart rate, blood flow, and body temperature regulating during activities.

 Scoliosis Surgery: The Untold Truth

 Considering all the above, I am glad I did opt for surgery.
 Moreover, surgery would have effectively stopped me from going on this explorative healing journey.
 Like Joseph Cambell’s Hero, I had to go through many struggles ups and downs and dark nights of the soul.
 And, like the hero, the adventure changed and transformed me.

 I realized there is a mind-body connection.
 That our emotions affect not just our mental health but also our physical bodies.
 When we repress our emotions the emotional charge stays trapped in the muscular system causing muscular tension.

 Dutch psychiatrist and pioneering PTSD researcher Bessel van der Kolk in his groundbreaking book The Body Keeps the Score has this to say about repressed emotions.